rauc/rauc-hawkbit-updater/README.md

 [![Documentation](https://readthedocs.org/projects/rauc-hawkbit-updater/badge/?version=latest)](https://rauc-hawkbit-updater.readthedocs.io/en/latest/?badge=latest)
 [![Matrix](https://img.shields.io/matrix/rauc:matrix.org?label=matrix%20chat)](https://app.element.io/#/room/#rauc:matrix.org)

-The RAUC hawkBit updater is a simple commandline tool / daemon written in C (glib).
+The RAUC hawkBit updater is a simple command-line tool/daemon written in C (glib).
 It is a port of the RAUC hawkBit Client written in Python.
 The daemon runs on your target and operates as an interface between the [RAUC D-Bus API](https://github.com/rauc/rauc)